Red Cabbage Health Benefits, Anthocyanins, and Indicator Fun

 How to Make an Acid-Base Indicator From Red Cabbage

 There are three methods to obtain the juice from a cabbage.
-The only parts of the preparation that offer any risk for children are the use of a knife to cut the cabbage, the use of a blender and the use of boiling water in methods one and two.
-The third method described below doesn't require boiling water.
+The only parts of the preparation that offer any risk for children are the use of a knife to cut the cabbage, the use of a blender, and the use of boiling water in methods one and two.
+The third method described requires warm but not boiling water.

 The best water to use for pigment extraction is distilled water.
 This is sold in drug stores and supermarkets.
 Distilled water is neutral, whereas tap water may be slightly acidic or slightly basic.